Sustainability Matters 2020 – now a series of online webinars

 Sustainability Matters brings the stories of local businesses taking the lead in sustainability to other businesses, residents and interested community members.
-You can hear about local businesses are adopting green practices and cutting their costs, whilst reducing their carbon footprint, waste and often growing their business.
-There is also time for networking with other businesses and connecting with sustainable product suppliers and service providers who can help you get started with your own actions.
-This year's sustainable product suppliers will be focused around helping you reduce your use of single-use plastics.
+Hear about local businesses adopting green practices and cutting their costs, whilst reducing their carbon footprint, waste and often growing their business.
+These webinars are designed to be interactive and will encourage you to get involved by participating in some quick informative polls, share your vision of what sustainable business in Darebin does and could look like as well and put your questions to our business leaders that will be presenting.

 If you would like to be kept informed about this and other events sign up to our Business ENews monthly newsletter.
 To hear about what some of last year's local Sustainability Matters speakers and panel members have been doing click on the links below:

 - Joanne Schoof from A Little Light and her sustainability story (video)